Karl Wilhelm Ludwig Pappe

-Karl Wilhelm Ludwig Pappe (1803 in Hamburg – 14 October 1862) was a German-born physician and botanist who lived and worked in Cape Colony.
+Karl Wilhelm Ludwig Pappe (1803 in Hamburg – 14 October 1862) was a German-born medical doctor and botanist who lived and worked in Cape Colony.
 He was the first person to hold the position of government botanist and the first professor of botany at the South African College.
 His herbarium became the oldest surviving botanical collection in South Africa.

 Education

 Pappe studied medicine and botany at the Leipzig University.
 He qualified in medicine in 1827 with a thesis on the flowering plants of Leipzig, "Enumerationes plantarum phaenogamarum lipsiensium specimen".

 Medical career

 He travelled to Cape Town in January 1831 and was registered as a physician, surgeon and accoucheur (a male obstetrician).
 He joined the South African Medical Society in 1832 and was one of three doctors in charge of the temporary hospital in Cape Town during the measles epidemic of 1839.
 From 1855 to 1858 he served as physician to the European Sick and Burial Society and the Widows' Fund.